Cathedral Building

 The History of Abuja Archdiocese

-The Diocese of Abuja corresponds territorially with the Federal Capital Territory of Abuja, which is estimated at 950,000 square kilometers in area, and has an estimated population of 3.5 million.
-Its Catholic population is about 550,115.
+The Catholic Archdiocese of Abuja corresponds territorially with the Federal Capital Territory of Abuja, which covers 7,315 square kilometres and with an estimated population of 4,184,790 (Dec 2025).
+Its Catholic population is about 934,863 (Dec 2024).